 The Pacific Coast Archaeological Society Quarterly is a scholarly journal of original research concerning the prehistory and history of Orange County and other culturally related areas.
 The Pacific Coast Archaeological Society Quarterly invites the submission of material by both members and nonmembers.
 Current subscribers include some of the leading universities and research libraries in the US.

-The PCAS Newsletter is a monthly publication of the Society devoted primarily to informing members of Society events and other organizational business.
+The PCAS Newsletter is a monthly publication devoted primarily to informing members of Society events and other organizational business.
 It also includes pertinent local news, an occasional short article or book review, and more.

 In addition to the lectures and publications, the Society provides other membership benefits.
 Collections generated by local excavations are cleaned, studied, labeled, recorded, and prepared for storage by PCAS members at the PCAS Curation Facility.
 See the current Curation schedule.
 Many of the collections are from PCAS excavations undertaken in the 1960s and 1970s, prior to the establishment of environmental laws.
 PCAS also accepted collections from cultural resource management firms for many years.
 In fact, in 1977 PCAS was designated the official curator of archaeological materials for Orange County by the Board of Supervisors and continued as such into the 1980s.